Consolidation and registering as a group

 The key things to consider are:

-3. Although charities electing to follow the Tier 4 reporting standard are not required to consolidate, you may decide that it is more efficient to do so if you have multiple Tier 4 registered charities with a control relationship.
-If you decide to consolidate then you must opt up to the Tier 3 standard so consideration needs to be given to the benefits and costs of such an action.
+- Although charities electing to follow the Tier 4 reporting standard are not required to consolidate, you may decide that it is more efficient to do so if you have multiple Tier 4 registered charities with a control relationship.
+If you decide to consolidate then you must opt up to either the Tier 3, Tier 2 or Tier 1 reporting standards, so consideration needs to be given to the benefits and costs of such an action.

 There are also some practical issues that need to be addressed before a group can be approved: